 As health systems worldwide move from treatment to prevention, and from volume to value, diagnostics can accelerate this shift.
 However, changing the mindset of the industry calls for a greater willingness to embrace technology and innovation.
-By integrating digitalisation, the diagnostics sector has a great opportunity to place itself at the centre of healthcare delivery by improving treatment outcomes and lowering healthcare costs; utilising data to detect patterns of diseases; reducing operating costs and raising productivity to accelerate a more holistic and democratised healthcare model.
+By integrating digital technology into healthcare, the diagnostics sector has a great opportunity to place itself at the centre of healthcare delivery by improving treatment outcomes and lowering healthcare costs; utilising data to detect patterns of diseases; reducing operating costs and raising productivity to accelerate a more holistic and democratised healthcare model.
 This means looking beyond survival and embracing a new vision for sustainable healthcare.

 The Role of Diagnostics in the Future

 As with all new transformations, challenges accompany the promise.
 While the volume of data generated and made available to healthcare providers, patients and payers are growing rapidly, healthcare systems are struggling to turn this data explosion into meaningful information.